MTHS-TSA/TSA-Reference/guides/organization.md

 Organize your folder as such:

 - Event Name YYYY-YYYY
-  - Documentation.
-Store all your documentation
+  - Assets - Store all files used for your project.
+Ex. for video game design, you'd store all sprites and music there
-  - Assets.
-Store all files used for your project.
-Ex. for video game design, you'd store all sprites and music there.
+  - Documentation - Store all your documentation for your portfolio
-  - Planning.
-All files where you brainstorm ideas for your project.
+  - Meetings - Keep notes for all your meetings.
+Applies to teams only for obvious reasons
-  - Submissions.
-Backups of submissions to track how your project has progressed from regionals to states and on.
+  - Planning - All files where you brainstorm ideas for your project.
-  - Meetings.
-Keep notes for all your meetings.
-Applies to teams only for obvious reasons.
+  - Submissions - Backups of submissions to track how your project has progressed from regionals to states and on

 For all events that require a work log, make sure to have a document to save the information as you go so you don't have to backfill.